goravel/docs/security/authorization.md

 ### Writing Gates

 Gates serve as closures that verify whether a user is authorized to perform a specific action.
 They are commonly set up in the `app/providers/auth_service_provider.go` file's `Boot` method using the Gate facade.

-In this scenario, we will establish a gate to check if a user can modify a particular Post model by comparing their ID to the user_id of the post's creator.
+In this scenario, we will establish a gate to check if a user can modify a particular Post model by comparing its ID to the user_id of the post's creator.

 ```go
 package providers